 Garlic.
 Besides being delicious, garlic is a detox superhero.

-How to Make a Detox Salad
+How to Make a Rainbow Salad

-Step 1.
 Throw the red cabbage, Brussel sprouts, radish, carrot, apple and mint to a large mixing bowl.

-Step 2.
 In a small bowl whisk together the orange juice, miso and garlic before adding the sunflower oil in a steady stream, still whisking.

-Step 3.
 Add a quarter or so of the dressing to the salad mixture and toss through.

-Step 4.
 To serve, add the dressed mixture to a serving bowl and top with the chopped almonds and sliced avocado.
 Drizzle a little more dressing to salad - to taste - and season with sea salt.

 Recipe Notes